yohanyee/brainfeed/README.md

     This web application allows users to search reddit posts in all or a specific subreddit, search the most recent posts or posts in a given time windown, or search posts with specific keywords.

+    The app currently works offline (locally) but will be deployed soon.

     ```
     python run_app_reddit_search.py
     ```